syrianarchive/syrianarchive-investigations/about/team.md

 Niko is a developer who works on the technical systems and workflows of the Syrian Archive, helping to verify observations and process large amounts of data.
 He makes the websites, maintains the databases, and deploys collection and verification tools.

 ### Haneen K
-__Arabic Editor and Translations__
+__Arabic Editor and Translator__

 Haneen works on website and database layout and design, as well as on the translation of human rights reports and database content from Arabic into English.
 Previously, she has worked as a journalist with Enabbaladi.

 ### Tareef MD
 __Developer__

 Tareef is a developer, works on front-end development and data visualization.
 He has previously worked with Frontline Defenders, with Tactical Technology Collective and with [Hsoub](https://www.hsoub.com/en/), a group of Internet businesses serving Arabic speaking users across the world.
 Tareef is studying Electrical engineering.

 ### Sam Razzouk
 __Open Source Analyst__